Showing posts with label Platformers - Puzzle. Show all posts

 The CryptO'pinion?

-Here we go, nothing is perfect... yadda yadda yadda!
+Here we go, nothing is perfect... yadda yadda!
 Well, that's true and it applies to Elf.
-I felt that the number of lives was far too restricting considering the task at hand.
+I felt the number of lives was too restricting considering the task at hand.
 I also found it a little annoying when some critters would walk onto the screen just as I was about to walk off, thus zapping valuable energy.
 Arghh, irritating!!

 8BitChip has a version for hard disks